 5. Your Respiratory System Speeds Up

 Feeling tired and out of breath?
 You can thank your changing respiratory system for that.
-Your rib cage will begin to spread, and as your uterus grows, your diaphragm will also be displaced.6,11 This, in addition to the increase in blood flow, will cause your need for oxygen to increase, and you may feel yourself taking deeper, fuller breaths.12
+Your rib cage will begin to spread, and as your uterus grows, your diaphragm will also be displaced.6,11 This, in addition to the increase in blood flow, will increase your need for oxygen, and you may feel yourself breathing faster and taking deeper, fuller breaths.12

 6. Your Gastrointestinal System Gets Funky